graphile/graphile.github.io/src/pages/index.md

 # Straightforward Integration
 <p class='lead'>
-If you're already using the reference implementation of GraphQL from Facebook then adding hooks is fairly straightforward:
+If you're already building with the reference implementation of GraphQL from Facebook then adding hooks is fairly straightforward:
 </p>

 <div class='container'>